 In addition, the Roxbury Crossing neighborhood stands out within Massachusetts for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 8.3% of college-friendly places to live in MA.

-American households most often have a car, and regularly they have two or three.
-But households in the Roxbury Crossing neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Roxbury Crossing neighborhood have a highly unusual car ownership.
 19.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.1% of U.S. neighborhoods.

 Did you know that the Roxbury Crossing neighborhood has more Sub-Saharan African and Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 12.3% of this neighborhood's residents have Sub-Saharan African ancestry and 2.2% have Haitian ancestry.